pez57/rock-paper-scissors-lizard-spock/README.md

 * Add sound effects to the clicks

 ## Deployment
+### Creating a Repository
+* I logged into my GitHub account and clicked the green button near the top left of the page displaying the text 'NEW'.
+* This took me to a page with the option to create a new repository.
+Under the repository template I clicked on the code institute template.
+* I chose a name for my repository and then clicked the create repository button.
+* I opened the new repository and clicked the green gitpod button to create a new workspace in Git Pod for writing and editing my code to develop the website.

-The website was deployed to GitHub pages using the following steps:
+### The website was deployed to GitHub pages using the following steps:
 * I Clicked on my repository for rock-paper-scissors-lizard-spock
 * I Clicked the settings tab and navigated down to "Pages"
 * I Selected "Main" in the branch drop-down box